davieu/Recipe-Project/README.md

 npm run build --- will do bundling and save on disk and WILL MINIFY the files - for deployment

 This app uses a configured webpack.
 It uses babel and HtmlWebpackPlugin to bundle the files and inject the bundle.js/js file into the dist folder.

+Follows a MVC - Model View Controller architecture

+seperates the presentation logic from the application logic with a controller in bewtween to control the entire app.
+Implemented with es6 modules

+Model- data and apps logic
+Controller- index.js - brings the two together
+View- gets and displays data from and to the user interface

+This project consists of:

+webpack/configuration
+babel/configuration
+mvc
+es6 modules
+default and named exports and imports
+APIs/API keys - used food2fork API
+axios - http request